 “About the National Award: I don’t want to discuss this!
 Neither I am Jury nor the board member!
 It’s their job to decide.”

 “But the most saddening part is how newsmaker started blowing it up creating baseless news with tabloid titles, which does not relate to the content.
 Why??
 Don’t u think u should have some ethics?
 Do I even need to respond towards such baseless news from certain blog or politics behind it?”

-Questioning the ethics of journalism, she wrote, “I feel proud as an artist/film maker but these kinds of news and newsmakers makes me question the profession and the entire fraternity,” she said.
+Questioning the ethics of journalism, she wrote, “I feel proud as an artist/filmmaker but these kinds of news and newsmakers make me question the profession and the entire fraternity,” she said.

 “Namrata getting wrapped in a scandal came into light when she, after appearing in the National Award Ceremony held recently in Kathmandu, disappeared from the scene.
 Journalists attending the ceremony searched Namrata from pillar to post but no to avail,” reported metrofever.com.

 “The journos adjudged it to be a move of objection regarding the decision of juries when the title of Best Actress 2015 was awarded to Richa Sharma instead of Namrata Shrestha, against the decision made earlier, and quickly produced news reports without interviewing the sources, including Namrata,” it further said.

 Actress Karishma Manandhar also slammed the online and blog reports as fake and fabricated after she was quoted in some reports.

 Priyanka Karki is a huge name in the Nepali film industry.
 Though known as ‘beauty with brain, the 31-year old actress is not secluded from various controversies.

 Karki was dragged into a huge controversy in 2014 after a media published news of her wardrobe malfunction including a picture.
 The photographer had exposed her private parts under her blue skirt and the photo had a glimpse of her underwear, as it seems, she was wearing at a success party of Nai Nabhannu La 2.